-While we recognize the Appointed Times outlined in Leviticus 23 are considered “the LORD’s (YHVH’s) Feasts” and were commanded to be holy convocations for the children of Israel, to include those who joined with them, we understand the context in which that command was given was under a functioning Levitical priestly order, with their service being done in a place where YHVH put His name, particularly in the Promised Land.
+While my husband and I recognize the Appointed Times outlined in Leviticus 23 are considered “the LORD’s (YHVH’s) Feasts” and were commanded to be holy convocations for the children of Israel, to include those who joined with them, we understand the context in which that command was given.

-Second, we recognize this priestly order is no longer in operation and the place where YHVH put His name was destroyed in 70 AD, so we seriously question whether or not these appointed times are something that can even be kept as they were prescribed in the Bible.
+However, we recognize this priestly order is no longer in operation and the physical place where YHVH put His name was destroyed in 70 AD, so we believe these appointed times cannot be kept today as they were prescribed & kept in the times past as recorded in the Bible.

-Given all this, we choose to honor these times with periodic gatherings throughout the year, as an educational tool — to remind ourselves of the past, to enlighten us as to their intended purpose, and to teach the future generations their relevance to our lives.
+Given this, we choose to honor these times with periodic short-term gatherings throughout the year, as an educational tool to:

 Who We Are